 Visa required: tourist or business visa.
 See also: Visa options for FIFO workers

 Finding work in Bali

 Finding a job in Bali is perhaps the most difficult option.
 Jobs for foreigners are few and far between.
 The Indonesian government makes it very difficult for foreigners to work in Indonesia.
 The requirements are very strict and the visa is expensive for employers.
-One of the advantage of having a job in Bali is that the employer will, or should take care of your insurance and you will be entitled to join the government’s BPJS insurance scheme.
-Some options include: teaching at international school, hotel management and dive instructor.
+One of the advantages of having a job in Bali is that the employer will, or should take care of your insurance and you will be entitled to join the government’s BPJS insurance scheme.
+Some options include: teaching at international school, hotel management, and dive instructor.

 Visa required: Working.
 See also: Work and Jobs in Bali